confuguard/confuguard/README.md

 > This is the artifact for the ICSE'26 submission: `ConfuGuard: Using Metadata to Detect Active and Stealthy Package Confusion Attacks Accurately and at Scale`.

+Update: We made some changes to the artifact based on the ICSE'26 Revision.
+- We fixed some refactoring issues in the artifact.
+(Thanks to Reviewer A!)
+- We added the missing `org_allowlist.json` file to the artifact.
+- We added the `prompt_v1.py` and `prompt_v2.py` scripts to the artifact.
+- We added the required external resources and extra setup instructions to the artifact.

 ## Table of Contents